ethanfeiza/ethanfeiza.github.io/_posts/2026-05-9-BayesianInference.md

 Equivalent to 204 relieved outcomes from 300 sessions.
 High confidence that treatment B's relief rate is near 68%. <br>
 <br>

 Now, here's where the math gets exciting.
 If we pair the right prior $P(\theta)$ with the right likelihood $P(X \mid \theta)$, the posterior comes out as the same family of distributions as the prior.
-This is called conjugacy, and it's what makes our update rule clean enough to derive by hand.
+This is called **Conjugacy**, and it's what makes our update rule clean enough to derive by hand.
 In the clinical drug experiment, our likelihood comes from a binomial distribution (relieved or not relieved being the binary outcome) and the prior comes from a $\text{Beta}(\alpha, \beta)$ distribution (defined on the closed $[0,1]$ interval for probability).
 Together, they form a Beta-Binomial conjugate pair, which can be used to update the prior.

 Let’s break down how this works.
 Consider the likelihood $P(X \mid \theta)$.
 If we observe n patient sessions for a particular treatment with k successful relief outcomes, the likelihood of this data given a particular value of θ is: